adamlyttleapps/OpenAI-Wrapper-SwiftUI/README.md

-# AIWrapper-SwiftUI
+# OpenAI-Wrapper-SwiftUI

-An AI Vision Wrapper built in SwiftUI
+An OpenAI Wrapper built in SwiftUI

 ## Overview